Rose-Yang1232/Yuwei_dojo/hello/apple/DESCRIPTION.md

     // Set up calibration UI (dots are created and listeners attached). setupCalibration();

-    // After a short delay, instruct the user on calibration. setTimeout(() => {
+    // Optionally delay the initial instruction alert until after the UI, webcam, and eye tracker are up. setTimeout(() => {
       alert("Calibration Instructions:\n\nPlease click on each red dot 5 times.
-Each dot will gradually become more opaque until it turns yellow when complete.
-This calibrates your eye tracker.");
+Each dot will gradually become more opaque until it turns yellow when complete.");
     }, 2000);

     // Start sending events periodically.